theosanderson/2020-cov-tracing/README.md

 Here we have made two [small changes](https://github.com/adamkucharski/2020-cov-tracing/compare/master...theosanderson:master) to the code to enhance the effectiveness of mass-testing.
 Firstly we substantially increase the proportion of the population that can be tested each week, from 5% to 37%.
 This is based on a [proposal for mass-decentralised testing in schools and workplaces](http://theo.io/blog/2020/04/19/community-testing-for-covid-19-reaching-25-million-tests-per-week/).

-Secondly, we attempt to add isolation and manual contact-tracing to the model alongside the mass-testing intervention.
+Secondly, we **attempt** to add isolation and manual contact-tracing to the model alongside the mass-testing intervention.
 It seems perverse to perform mass-testing and then fail to trace the contacts of people identified through it, many of whom will be in the pre-infectious incubation phase.

-We are not convinced we have adequately modelled the full effect of quarantining the contacts of anyone who tests positive under mass-testing (see [issue #1](https://github.com/theosanderson/2020-cov-tracing/issues/1)).
-Nevertheless, the changes made here result in an R<sub>eff</sub> of 0.92, lower than any of the other scenarios and without the need for social distancing.
+**We are not convinced we have adequately modelled the full effect of quarantining the contacts of anyone who tests positive under mass-testing** (see [issue #1](https://github.com/theosanderson/2020-cov-tracing/issues/1)).
+Nevertheless, the two changes made here result in an R<sub>eff</sub> of 0.92, lower than any of the other scenarios and without the need for social distancing.

 ## Conclusions

-If we are more optimistic about the ability to perform mass-testing, and we are prepared to pair it with contact tracing and isolation, then mass-testing may very well have a role to play in controlling COVID-19, which enabling life to largely proceed as normal.
+If we are more optimistic about the ability to perform mass-testing, and we are prepared to pair it with contact tracing and isolation, then mass-testing may have a role to play in controlling COVID-19, which enabling life to largely proceed as normal.

 ## Credit